15 Best Art Therapy Prompts for Anxiety You Can Start Today

 For Therapists and Wellness Professionals

-If you're a mental health professional, counselor, or wellness practitioner working with anxious clients, these prompts can be integrated into your practice.
-The environment you create for clients also matters—thoughtfully chosen artwork in your space:
+If you're a mental health professional, counselor, or wellness practitioner, these prompts integrate directly into client sessions.
+The environment you create matters equally — thoughtfully chosen art in your space:

 • Helps clients feel safe and calm before sessions begin